Two phrases found scrawled into materials salvaged from the 49 Chicago public schools closed in 2013.

 Can we talk about faith?
 I propose elsewhere that rather than attributing miraculous capacities to our saviors and religious leaders, what if The Messiah is the master communicator who manages to speak to anyone and everyone?
 Who opens the ears of the oppressor to the cries of his victims?
 What if she disarms all grievances and exaggerated or misdirected desires, desperate demands for stability, amped social antagonisms, ignorant prejudices, power plays and posturing, nationalistic pride and egotism, retributive justice, fears of mortality?
 In her presence, they all lose their urgency, and we walk deliberately, joyfully, gratefully, and gracefully toward our expiration date, content with the short and beautiful life that we have, satisfied with what is, even grateful for the transformative suffering that we have endured.
 Do we need a Messiah, or a charismatic visionary to help us with that?
 These are not necessarily religious ideas.

 In my view, the great Christian insight, amplified by Duchamp, is that maybe we already have everything we need, and transubstantiation (turning wine into blood) is not a physical transformation requiring miraculous powers, but a subtle shift in perspective.
 You have to believe in a black square, or a urinal, or the transformative capacities of a broken chair to find it valuable and worthy of your time and energy, just like you have to believe the communal wine is blood for it to have any currency.
-The primary question remains: which story arouses a faith rugged enough to resist rendering a significant portion of humanity invisible, banished to the sidelines of our finite games?
+The primary question remains: can we compose a story compelling and rugged enough to resist rendering a significant portion of humanity invisible, banished to the sidelines of our finite games?